Presidentty1/nestling-care-log/ios/APP_STORE_CHECKLIST.md

 Verify all required privacy usage descriptions:

 - [ ] **NSMicrophoneUsageDescription** ✅ (already exists)
-  - Description: "Nestling needs microphone access to analyze your baby's cry patterns and provide insights."
+  - Description: "Nuzzle needs microphone access to analyze your baby's cry patterns and provide insights."

 - [ ] **NSPhotoLibraryUsageDescription**
-  - Description: "Nestling needs photo library access to save and attach photos to baby profiles and events."
+  - Description: "Nuzzle needs photo library access to save and attach photos to baby profiles and events."

 - [ ] **NSCameraUsageDescription**
-  - Description: "Nestling needs camera access to take photos for baby profiles and events."
+  - Description: "Nuzzle needs camera access to take photos for baby profiles and events."

 - [ ] **NSHealthShareUsageDescription** (if HealthKit integration)
-  - Description: "Nestling needs health data access to sync baby care information with the Health app."
+  - Description: "Nuzzle needs health data access to sync baby care information with the Health app."

 - [ ] **NSHealthUpdateUsageDescription** (if HealthKit integration)
   - Description: "Nestling needs health data write access to sync baby care information with the Health app."

 - [ ] **NSLocationWhenInUseUsageDescription** (if location features)
-  - Description: "Nestling needs location access to add location context to logged events."
+  - Description: "Nuzzle needs location access to add location context to logged events."

 ### Encryption